Phase-space entropy cascade and irreversibility of stochastic heating in nearly collisionless plasma turbulence: Conclusion

 There is much opportunity to understand phase-space entropy cascades in nearly collisionless plasmas better, with theory, numerical simulations, laboratory experiments, and spacecraft data.
 With regards to the latter two, the works \cite{kawamori2013verification,kawamori2022evidence,servidio2017magnetospheric,wu2023ion} suggest that measuring entropy cascades in real plasmas is a realizable endeavor just beginning to be possible.

 M.L.N is grateful to I. Abel, T. Adkins, M. Allen, W. Clarke, S. Cowley, P. Dellar, J.-B. Fouvry, M. Kunz, R. Meyrand, F. Rincon, and J. Squire for helpful discussions related to this work.
 W.S would like to thank A. Bhattacharjee and H. Weitzner for useful discussions.
+We are also grateful to two anonymous referees, whose feedback improved the manuscript.
 M.L.N was supported by a Clarendon Scholarship.
 R.J.E was supported by a UK EPSRC studentship.
 W.S. was supported by a grant from the Simons Foundation/SFARI (560651, AB).
-The work of A.A.S. was supported in part by UK EPSRC (grant EP/R034757/1), STFC (grant ST/W00090311), and the Simons Foundation via a Simons Investigator award.
+The work of A.A.S. was supported in part by UK EPSRC (grant EP/R034737/1), STFC (grant ST/W000903/1), and the Simons Foundation via a Simons Investigator award.
 W.D.D. and M.L.N were supported by the US Department of Energy through grant DEFG0293ER54197 and Scientific Discovery Through Advanced Computing (SciDAC) grant UTA18000275.